-Once you have created the list of repository folders, you can automatically export the repository folders themselves to XML files and folders in a file system.
-PDI includes an Export repository to XML file job entry specifically designed for this task.
+Once the list of repository folders has been created, the repository folders can be automatically exported to XML files and folders in a file system.
+PDI includes an Export Repository to XML File jobentry specifically designed for this task.

-The following example shows a fully parameterized Export repository to XML file job entry.
+Figure 1 shows a fully-parameterized Export Repository to XML File job-entry.
 As currently configured, it will create one set of export folders and an XML file for every repository folder defined in the repository_folder_list.txt file.